live-clones/gmsh/tutorial/python/README.txt

-This directory contains the Gmsh tutorial written using the Gmsh Python API.
+This directory contains the Gmsh tutorial rewritten using the Gmsh Python API.

 To run the tutorials, you need the Gmsh dynamic library and the Python module (`gmsh.py').
 These can be either obtained